 |05 October 2018||Coast Guard Medevacs|

-On October 5, 2018, a male passenger (with pre-existing medical condition) was medevaced from the ferry during a crossing from Portsmouth (England) to Channel Islands (Guernsey-Jersey).
+On October 5, 2018, a male passenger (with a pre-existing medical condition) was medevaced from the ferry during a crossing from Portsmouth (England) to Channel Islands (Guernsey-Jersey).
 Condor Ferries (shipowner) confirmed the "medical emergency" in an official statement.

 The medevac was via lifeboat dispatched from Yarmouth Lifeboat Station (Great Yarmouth, Norfolk, England).
-The boat met the cruiseferry approx 12 ml (20 km) southwest of Isle of Wight.
+The boat met the cruise ferry approx 12 ml (20 km) southwest of Isle of Wight.

 |14 July 2014||Ship Grounding|

 The MAIB investigation report (issued in 2015) showed not properly considered passage planning issues.
 Due to the very low tide, the vessel "squatted" in the shallow water at high speed.
-Also, the ship's electronic navigation system was not effectively utilised as its safety settings were not appropriate to the Channel Islands sea conditions.
+Also, the ship's electronic navigation system was not effectively utilized as its safety settings were not appropriate to the Channel Islands sea conditions.
 As result, the system's warnings were ignored and the sound alarm disabled.
-There were also issues with the Guernsey Harbour's pilotage assistance.
+There were also issues with Guernsey Harbour's pilotage assistance.

 Following the drydock in Falmouth England for repairs, the ferry returned to service on August 27, 2014.
 During the drydock period, Condor Ferries chartered 2 freight ferries and all booked passengers were diverted to the company's two fast ferries Rapide and Liberation.